collective/collective.cover/README.txt

 Life, the Universe, and Everything
 ----------------------------------

-`Cafecito Sprint`_ is taking place right now in São Paulo to release an easy-to-use Plone package to create front pages.
-Intended audience is mainly news sites and intranets.

-You can `see and comment our mockups online`_.
-You can also `join us on IRC`_.

-We want to solve the following use cases:
+An easy-to-use package to create complex covers for Plone sites.
+Under development (`see and comment our mockups online`_).

+Government, news sites, and intranets have special requirements on terms of permissions and versioning.

+For instance, suppose you are running The Planet, a news site that has a bunch of editors focused on getting news on different topics like Economy, Health or Sports.

+If you are the main publisher of the site, you may want to leave people working on the Economy section to take care of their content published on the cover, but you don't want that same people messing around the Sports section.

+Also, suppose you have the final game of the World Cup and the match is going to be defined on penalties: you may want to prepare a couple of cover pages and publish the right one focused on the team that won at the end.

+This is the kind of issues we want to solve with this package; we are far from it, but that is the idea.

+Use cases
+^^^^^^^^^

 - [X] a front page may have different layouts
 - [X] layouts are created by a Site Administrator TTW
 - [ ] the package will provide some layouts by default
 - [X] layouts are made of groups of tiles
-- [ ] groups of tiles may have different editing permissions
+- [X] groups of tiles may have different editing permissions
 - [X] a Site Administrator can drag&drop tiles and groups of tiles around the layout
-- [ ] some tiles could be configured by Site Administrators (fields shown, image location, and so on…)
+- [X] some tiles could be configured by Site Administrators (fields shown, image location, and so on…)
-- [ ] a Site Administrator will define which fields will be shown on each tile
+- [X] a Site Administrator will define which fields will be shown on each tile
-- [ ] tiles will be associated with different kind of objects: static text tiles, content type tiles, collection tiles, portlet tiles, and so on…
+- [X] tiles will be associated with different kind of objects: static text tiles, content type tiles, collection tiles, portlet tiles, and so on…
-- [ ] only users with specific permissions can modify the content inside a group of tiles
+- [X] only users with specific permissions can modify the content inside a group of tiles
 - [X] a user can associate content to a tile using a simple drag&drop metaphor (if the content and the tile do match)
 - [ ] a user can easily edit the content of a tile in place
 - [ ] front page edition will take place on a working copy of the object
-- [ ] a front page may have versions
+- [X] a front page may have versions
 - [ ] it will be easy to implement a responsive design for a front page

+Alternate solutions
+^^^^^^^^^^^^^^^^^^^

-Over the years there have been some packages to solve the problem of creating front pages in Plone; we have used and are taking ideas from the following:
+Over the years there have been some packages to solve the problem of creating covers in Plone; we have used and are taking ideas from the following:

 `CompositePack`_
     Very old; the legacy code is so complex that is not maintainable anymore.